 What ‘Mulan’ boycott?
-Disney Plus viewers will surpass Hulu by 2024
+Disney Plus viewers will surpass Hulu by 2024, says eMarketer

-Despite the rocky reception of the live-action Mulan, which has lead to boycotts for all kinds of reasons, the Mouse House’s Disney Plus viewership is expected to continue to surge over the coming years, according to a new report from research firm eMarketer.
+Despite the rocky reception of the live-action Mulan, which has led to boycotts for all kinds of reasons, the Mouse House’s Disney Plus viewership is expected to continue to surge over the coming years, according to a new report from research firm eMarketer.
 Matter of fact, by 2024, Disney Plus will overtake another Disney majority-owned streaming service, Hulu, to become the third most-watched streaming service in the U.S.

-Currently, viewership for the top five streaming services in the United States breaks down like this:
+Currently, viewership estimates for the top five streaming services in the United States breaks down like this, according to eMarketer:

 - Netflix: 168.9 million

-Note: This post has been updated to clarify eMarketer’s methodology.